 Why is AC not Cooling?

-An AC not cooling the home effectively can be due to incorrect settings, leaks, mechanical failure, or inadequate maintenance.
-Let’s explore the possible culprits behind this predicament.
+An AC not cooling the home effectively can stem from incorrect settings, leaks, mechanical or electrical malfunctions, or even inadequate maintenance.
+Let’s delve into the possible culprits behind such predicament.

 The Filters are Clogged